fradamroyal/fradamroyal_com/content/homilies/2024/sixteenth_sunday_per_annum.md

 +++
-title = 'Sixteenth Sunday in Ordinary Time 2024' date = 2024-07-21
+title = 'Sixteenth Sunday Per Annum' date = 2024-07-21
-draft = true
+draft = false
 +++

 Nearly 2,600 years ago, Jeremiah spoke to a people burdened by violence and loss, people exiled from their beloved Jerusalem.
 In their deepest despair, God promised a future of harmony and right relationship with him and each other.